avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 gcc217 intmath.c testintmath.c -o testintmath
 ```

-Fundamentally, the only difference between these two approaches is that the two-command approach retains the`.o` files while the single-command approach does not.
+In other words, in both cases the .c files will be independently preprocessed, conpiled, and assembled into object files, which are then linked.
+Fundamentally, the only difference between these two approaches is that the two-command approach retains the object files while the single-command approach does not.
 {% endhint %}